-(a) Changes and adjustment of fee.
+- (a) Changes and adjustment of fee.
 The Contracting Officer may at any time and without notice to the sureties, if any, issue written directions within the general scope of this contract requiring additional work or directing the omission of, or variation in, work covered by this contract.
 If any such direction results in a material change in the amount or character of the work described in the "Statement of Work," an equitable adjustment of the fee, if any, shall be made in accordance with the agreement of the parties and the contract shall be modified in writing accordingly.
 Any claim by the Contractor for an adjustment under this clause must be asserted in writing within 30 days from the date of receipt by the Contractor of the notification of change; provided, however, that the Contracting Officer, if it is determined that the facts justify such action, may receive and act upon any such claim asserted at any time prior to final payment under this contract.
-A failure to agree on an equitable adjustment under this clause shall be deemed to be a dispute within the meaning of the clause entitled "Disputes."

-(b) Work to continue.
+A failure to agree on an equitable adjustment under this clause shall be deemed to be a dispute within the meaning of the clause entitled "Disputes." - (b) Work to continue.
 Nothing contained in this clause shall excuse the Contractor from proceeding with the prosecution of the work in accordance with the requirements of any direction hereunder.

-CLAUSE I.154 - DEAR 970.5244-1 CONTRACTOR PURCHASING SYSTEM (AUG 2016)(CLASS DEVIATION: PF 2013-64 &PF 2015-17)[SC-ALTERNATE SEP 2018]
+CLAUSE I.154 - DEAR 970.5244-1 CONTRACTOR PURCHASING SYSTEM (AUG 2016)(DEVIATION PF 2015-17(MAR 2015)(DEVIATION)(PF 2022-23)(OCT 2021)

-The Contractor shall develop, implement, and maintain formal policies, (a) practices, and procedures to be used in the award of subcontracts consistent with this clause, with 48 CFR subpart 970.44.
+(a) General.
+The Contractor shall develop, implement, and maintain formal policies, practices, and procedures to be used in the award of subcontracts consistent with this clause.
 The Contractor's purchasing system and methods shall be fully documented, consistently applied, and acceptable to the Department of Energy (DOE) in accordance with 48 CFR 970.4401-1.
-The Contractor shall maintain file documentation which is appropriate to the value of the purchase and is adequate to establish the propriety of the transaction and the price paid.
-The Contractor's purchasing performance will be evaluated against such performance criteria and measures as may be set forth elsewhere in this contract.
-DOE reserves the right at any time to require that the Contractor submit for approval any or all [subcontracted efforts or] purchases under this contract.
-The Contractor shall not purchase any item or service, the purchase of which is expressly prohibited by the written direction of DOE, and shall use such special and directed sources as may be expressly required by the DOE Contracting Officer.
-DOE will conduct periodic appraisals of the Contractor's management of all facets of the purchasing function, including the Contractor's compliance with its approved system and methods.
-Such appraisals will be performed through the conduct of Contractor Purchasing System Reviews in accordance with 48 CFR subpart 44.3, or, when approved by the Contracting Officer, through the Contractor's participation in the conduct of the Balanced Scorecard performance measurement and performance management system.
+The Contractor shall maintain file documentation appropriate to the value of the purchase and adequate to establish the propriety of the transaction and the price paid.
+The Contractor's obligations include, among other things, retaining documentation to justify the cost on any flexibly priced subcontract or any subcontract with a flexibly priced element.
+DOE reserves the right at any time to require that the Contractor submit for approval any or all subcontracts or purchases under this contract.
+The Contractor shall not purchase any item or service expressly prohibited by the written direction of DOE, and shall use any special and directed sources expressly required by the DOE Contracting Officer.
+DOE will conduct periodic appraisals of the Contractor's management of all facets of the Contractor's purchasing function, including the Contractor's compliance with its approved system and methods and the Contractor's management of the function.
+Such appraisals shall be performed against the criteria and measures set forth in 48 CFR subpart 44.3.
 The Contractor's approved purchasing system and methods shall include the requirements set forth in paragraphs (b) through (y) of this clause.